Rezmason/Golems/README.md

     -cp src
     -lib golems

-You'll want to create a class called `DataCruncher`, then, in your the package mentioned above:
+You'll want to create a class called `DataCruncher`, then, in the package mentioned above:

     package com.whoeveryouare.app.workers;